Page Created: 8/14/2015 Last Modified: 1/9/2021 Last Generated: 8/8/2021

 For some reason, and good for this circuit, the lower impedance UART signaling also does not activate PTT, as the radio seems to ignore it during the data transmission.
 Perhaps it is too fast for the PTT detection to activate, or the radio senses a data transmission and turns off the PTT detection, I don't know.

-I used Thomas Sailer's Soundmodem↗ Version 0.18 as the software modem.
+I used Thomas Sailer's Soundmodem↗ Version 0.18 as the software modem on this project along with MKISS (but in my later project I switched to headless Dire Wolf and KISS pseudoterminals).
 The AX.25 protocol is built into the Linux kernel.
 I set Soundmodem to use the /dev/ttyAMA0 serial port of Arch Linux ARM for the PTT Driver, the ALSA Audio driver of plughw:1,0, Left capture channel, and MKISS interface of SM0.
 Soundmodem can activate the radio's PTT mode by setting the serial port's RTS line to low, of which I took advantage in the circuit.